numaresplandy/Covid/README.md

 # Covid

 This project is a data visualization and analysis of the Covid data in france.
+LOL

 # Instalation